Sitharajerry/Automatidata_NYC_TLC_Analysis_with_Python/4_Regression_Analysis_Assumptions/Readme.md

 ### Issue / Problem
 The New York City Taxi & Limousine Commission (TLC) contracted Automatidata to develop a model for predicting taxi fares.
-For this initial phase of the project, I delivered a regression model, addressing the TLC's original request.

 ### Response
 Given the nature and distribution of the available data, I opted for a multiple linear regression (MLR) model to predict taxi fares.
 This model proved effective in estimating fares before a ride commences.